vmakoed/issue-tracker-api/README.md

 Navigate to `/api-docs/index.html` for the documentation reference.
 The documentation uses [Swagger](https://swagger.io/) engine and allows to send request to the app right from the documentation page.
-Here is the recommended flow for interaction with the page:
+Here is the recommended flow for interaction with the app:
 1. Start with **Signup** section to create an author or a manager.
 2. Navigate to **Login** section to authenticate the user you have just created and receive an authorization token.
 Copy the value under the *token* key.